Jonathancano2003/hospital-symfony-proyecto/README.md

 ### Install dependencies

-Our program requires composer in order to work
+Our program requires composer in order to work <br>
 Execute the following command using either the VSC terminal or Windows Power Shell
 Note: This requires [composer](https://getcomposer.org/) to be installed previously<br>
 Also make sure to be executing the command at the folder which contains all the files